3095 Hours of Sunshine Later – The Weather Round-up for 2015

 - The lowest recorded temperature for 2015 was on January 1st, when it dropped to 2.1°C; the hottest was on July 31st, when it reached 38.4°C.

 - The wettest month was February with a total of 112.8mm of rainfall

-As we settle into the New Year, here is a look back at the local weather trends in 2015; a year which began with higher-than average rainfall, ended with an unusually bright, balmy December, and included 3095.2 hours of warm Maltese sunshine.
+As we settle into the New Year, here is a look back at the 2015’s Malta weather trends; a year which began with higher-than average rainfall, ended with an unusually bright, balmy December, and included 3095.2 hours of warm Maltese sunshine.